William O. Douglas: Securities and Exchange Commission

 In 1934, Douglas left Yale after President Franklin Roosevelt nominated him to the Securities and Exchange Commission (SEC).
-By 1937, he had become an adviser and friend to the President and the Chairman.
-He also became friends with a group of young New Dealers, including Tommy "The Cork" Corcoran and Abe Fortas.
-He was also close, both socially and in thinking to the Progressives of the era, such as Philip and Robert La Follette, Jr. and later with President Kennedy.
-That social/political group befriended Lyndon Johnson, a freshman representative from the 10th District of Texas.
-In his book The Years of Lyndon Johnson: The Path to Power, Robert Caro wrote that in 1937, Douglas had helped to persuade Roosevelt to authorize the Marshall Ford Dam, a controversial project whose approval enabled Johnson to consolidate his power as a representative.
+By 1937, he had become an adviser and friend to the President and the chairman.
+That same year, Roosevelt promoted him to Chairman of the SEC, replacing James M. Landis.
+He also became friends with a group of young New Dealers, including Tommy "The Cork" Corcoran and Abraham Fortas.
+He was also close, both socially and in thinking to the Progressives of the era, such as Philip and Robert La Follette Jr. That social/political group befriended Lyndon Johnson, a freshman representative from the 10th District of Texas.
+In his 1982 book The Years of Lyndon Johnson: The Path to Power, Robert Caro wrote that in 1937, Douglas had helped to persuade Roosevelt to authorize the Marshall Ford Dam, a controversial project whose approval enabled Johnson to consolidate his power as a representative.

 Supreme Court

-In 1939, Justice Louis D. Brandeis retired from the Court, and Roosevelt nominated Douglas as his replacement on March 20.
-Douglas was Brandeis's personal choice as a successor.
+In 1939, Justice Louis D. Brandeis retired from the Court, and on March 20 Roosevelt nominated Douglas as his replacement.
+Douglas was Brandeis's personal choice to be his successor.
 Douglas later revealed that his appointment had been a great surprise to him (Roosevelt had summoned him to an "important meeting"), and Douglas feared that he would be named as the chairman of the Federal Communications Commission.
 He was confirmed by the United States Senate on April 4 by a vote of 62 to 4.
 The four negative votes were all cast by Republicans: Lynn J. Frazier, Henry Cabot Lodge Jr., Gerald P. Nye, and Clyde M. Reed.
-Douglas was sworn into office on April 17, 1939.
-At the age of forty, Douglas was the fifth-youngest justice to be confirmed to the Supreme Court.
+Douglas was sworn into office on April 17, 1939, becoming, at age 40, the fifth-youngest justice to be confirmed to the Supreme Court.